header image that says Baseball Fever - Baseball is for women too

 Detroit Tigers

-The Detroit Tigers team, established in 1901, is one of only a few major league baseball teams that has had only one name and one city in its history.
-The Tigers had a successful early start, winning three American League pennants in their first decade, but the team has struggled in recent years, with only one pennant win in the last 24 years. [read more...]
+The Detroit Tigers, established in 1901, is one of only a few major league baseball teams that has had only one name and one city in its history.
+The Tigers had a successful early start, winning three American League pennants in their first decade.
+They've won eight more pennants and four World Series since then. [read more...]

 Houston Astros